 I support public funding for and partnerships with nonprofit organizations in Montgomery County that have demonstrated value for the services provided to the community.
 It is precisely these organizations that have taken the lead on a wide range of basic human needs: food, clothing, shelter, transportation, medical.
 They also have worked selflessly to save other members of the animal kingdom as well as our environment.
 When there has been any local, state, Federal or international tragedy, these organizations have been a primary source of support.
-More than any other country, America is the land of volunteerism; and Montgomery County in particular benefits immensely from the work of individual volunteers as well as that of formal organizations of volunteers.
+More than any other country, America is the land of volunteerism; and Montgomery County in particular benefits immensely from the work of individual volunteers.
 How can one not support those who represent the best in us?